 Definition of Exemplum

 An exemplum clarifies and proves a point.
-The best examples of exemplum are found in medieval times the The Two City Dwellers and the Country Man, The King and His Wife and The Cursed Dancers of Colbeck are popular exemplum examples of this time.
+The best examples of exemplum are found in stories of medieval times, such as The Two City Dwellers and the Country Man, The King and His Wife, and The Cursed Dancers of Colbeck.

 Characteristics of Exemplum

-The plural form of exemplum, also called exemplification, is exempla.
-Its subject matters are usually based on folktales, legends, fables and real life history; in which, a moral point is raised by emphasizing on the good or bad characteristics of a character.
-The moral teaching in exemplum comes at the beginning while a parable will have it at the end.
+The plural form of exemplum, also called “exemplification,” is “exempla.”
+Its subject matters are usually based on folktales, legends, fables, and real life history; in which a moral point is raised by emphasizing the good or bad characteristics of a character.
+The moral teaching in exemplum comes at the beginning, while a parable will have it at the end.

 Types of Exemplum